louixs/ubersicht_google_calendar/README.md

 https://github.com/ShellShoccar-jpn/Parsrs/blob/master/parsrj.sh

 ## Disclaimer:
 This widget especially the oauth.sh is still at beta stage.
-Please use with your own risk.
+Please use at your own risk.
 I would also highly appreciate constructive feedback.
 Many thanks.

 ## To-do
 - Add location?